-We may acquire additional learning centers or other education businesses in the future.
+We have acquired additional learning centers and other education businesses and may continue to do so in the future.
 If we are unable to successfully integrate the acquired businesses, our business and operating results may be harmed.
 We may be unable to identify appropriate acquisition targets.
 If we do identify an appropriate acquisition target, we may not be able to negotiate the terms of the acquisition successfully, finance the acquisition or integrate the acquired businesses into our existing business and operations.
 Furthermore, completing a potential acquisition and integrating an acquired business may strain our resources and require significant management time.
 In addition, the businesses and learning centers we acquire may be loss making or have existing liabilities or other risks that we may not be able to effectively manage or may not be aware of at the time we acquire them, which may impact our ability to realize the expected benefits from the acquisition or our financial performance.
+For example, we recorded the impairment of goodwill of RMB0.6 million (US0.1 million) generated from acquisition of Shane.
 If we fail to integrate the acquired businesses in a timely manner or at all, we may not be able to achieve the anticipated benefits or synergy from the acquired businesses, which may adversely affect our business growth.